tumblinx/tumblinx/README.md

 ## 🌐 About Me

-- 🤖 **Interests:** Fascinated by all things tech, especially **Networking, Windows Server Administration, Linux, Scripting, and Programming**.
+- 🤖 **Interests:** Fascinated by all things tech, especially **Networking, Server Administration, Linux, Scripting, and Programming**.
 - 🎓 **Education:** Currently honing my skills in **C++** and foundational programming concepts as part of my Computer Science journey.
 - 🚀 **Aspirations:** Dreaming of contributing to groundbreaking projects in **AI, Programming (particularly in C++),** and **Linux** ecosystems.